baraban7890/In-App-Purchase-Analysis/README.md

 1. **Model Selection:** Which model type provides the best predictive capability for predicting in-game purchases?
    - **Answer:** N/A.  Please see Process Overview below, and evolution of model results leading to conclusion that data set was synthetic, and ultimately has no predictive value regardless of model used.
 2. **Model Evaluation:** Are there risks related to overfitting or underfitting within the models that require further investigation?
-   - **Answer:** There are "no" risks of related overfitting or underfitting within the dataset.
+   - **Answer:** There are "no" risks of related to underfitting, but the risks related to overfitting are poor results on new data, but in the end it doesn't matter because of the content of the data.
 3. **Model Confidence:** What further analysis ensures that the chosen model is the best fit for this project?
    - **Answer:** N/A *see additional information below regarding process overview and conclusions.*
 4. **Influential Features:** With the chosen model, which features most significantly influence the likelihood of in-game purchases?